 A campaign to find a cure for cancer won’t be funded on Gofundme.
 Rhinos won’t be saved from extinction on Facebook.
 Women’s rights must be much more than a #metoo hashtag on Twitter.

 Let’s turn capitalism on its heels for a second.. because capitalism isn’t going anywhere, anytime soon.
 And neither are the negative effects of consumerism on social norms, human rights or the environment.

-The way we’ve been using the internet to fundraise and help drive funds for the organizations helping to solve the world’s most pressing problems ins’t working.
-Or scalable.
+The way we’ve been using the internet to raise awareness and help drive funds to the organizations helping to solve the world’s most pressing problems ins’t working.
+Or is it scalable.

-But what if you could manipulate technology and social media to produce a whole lot of good instead of just ego-building?
-Would you?
-What if you could turn consumerism on its heals to produce at least as much good as it produces negative effects.
-Would that be a good thing?
-We think so.
+But what if you could use technology and the power of social media to produce a whole lot of good instead of just ego-building?

-The Activist movement fights for responsible capitalism.
-Because consumerism isn’t going anywhere, anytime soon…
+Activist is a solution for responsible capitalism.
+Because consumerism isn’t going anywhere anytime soon…

 “One very positive trend I see is a growing recognition thatDavid Fischer